luispedro/nixml/README.md

 `snapshot`: This is the package version to use.
 Currently, only `stable-19.03` is available, but general syntax is `{stable,unstable}-{year}.{month}`.

-`packages`: A list of packages, which are grouped into language blocks:
+`packages`: A list of packages, which are grouped into language blocks.
+Currently supported:

 - `python`: Python language environment, specify the version (`version`) and `modules`.
+- `texlive`: Texlive packages
 - `nix`: Generic packages (i.e., `vim` or `bash`)

 ## Author